Business Directory SAAS or WordPress?

 Sponsorship funds are used for the development and improvement of the software.

-The application was first launched in 2002, and at the time of writing is over 19 years old, but it the last 3 years, it’s been updated only once.
+The application was first launched in 2002, and at the time of writing is over 19 years old, but in the last three years, it’s been updated only once.

-there are a few other directory software around and 3 that I’d like to mention:
+there are a few other directory software around and three that I’d like to mention:

-They appear to be fairly popular and worth a mention, but design and feature-wise they appear to be less attractive, and probably quite pricey (none of them have any public prices available).
+They appear reasonably popular and worth a mention.
+Still, design and feature-wise, they appear less attractive and probably quite pricey (none of them have any public prices available).